 Bali, the land of Gods as its known, is top drawer for any bucket list.
 It’s remote, exotic, full of culture, nature, and the food people travel thousands of miles for.
 Unfortunately it’s also been closed to most international visitors for quite a while due to low rates of covid-19 vaccination and alarming case rates.

-Green shoots are appearing however, as vaccinations begin to hit critical numbers, and that means Indonesia and its islands, such as Bali and Bintan, are looking to reopen.
-In fact, Indonesia just reconfirmed its intention to open in July, and says it will!
+Green shoots are now appearing, as vaccinations begin to hit critical numbers, and that means Indonesia and its islands, such as Bali and Bintan, are looking to finally reopen.
+Initial reopening plans seem more cautious than previously discussed, and may leave out much of the west.

 Bali’s Latest Travel Reopening Plans

-Indonesia is actively looking to reopen borders for foreign visitors and is focusing most efforts on July, particularly for key tourism destinations, like Bali, which could act as a travel “sandbox”, without bringing great risk to major cities like Jakarta.
+Indonesia is actively looking to reopen borders for foreign visitors and is focusing all efforts on October, particularly for key tourism destinations, like Bali, which could act as a travel “sandbox”, without bringing great risk to major cities like Jakarta.

-The success is creating new enthusiasm to open up borders, and for the first time since the pandemic began, this includes support from the Indonesian President, Joko Widodo.
-Widodo sees the reopening of tourism as a key economic driver in recovery.
+Recent increases in vaccination success are creating new enthusiasm to open up borders, and for the first time since the pandemic began, this includes support from the Indonesian President, Joko Widodo.
+Widodo sees the reopening of tourism as a key economic driver in Indonesia’s recovery.

 Indonesian officials have taken the last few months to invite tourism and transport ministers from a variety of key tourism partners to sample the cleanliness measures and protocols in place on the islands, to help encourage countries to label Indonesia as ‘safe’ for a visit.

-If you’re eager to visit Indonesia in July, Bali, Batam and Bintan appear to be the key focus areas of the government, and almost assuredly will open on time, according to statements.
+If you’re eager to visit Indonesia from October, Bali, Batam and Bintan appear to be the key focus areas of the government.

 Coordinating Minister Luhut Binsar Pandjaitan says the islands are nearly ready to welcome back visitors, and final details on protocols and visitor requirements are expected soon.
-No quarantine is expected for visitors to Bali, but vaccination status needs remains unclear.
+No quarantine is expected for visitors to Bali, but full vaccination status will almost certainly be essential.

 Here’s a list of countries opening doors to anyone with proof of vaccination.